AndrewMcSwain/pmOS-writings/Readme.md

 The anthropology of our users and their tool systems.

-WHAT: *UX is more than just designing interfaces.* It is a study of the product's use from the user's point of view.
-It is an observational exercise.
+WHAT: *UX is more than just designing interfaces.*  It is an observational exercise, studying activity and perception.
 UX Design must take behavioral observations and transform them into actionable conclusions that can determine design decisions.

 *key words: abstraction layer, gestalt, user-story, user path, information flows*